Chad Johnson: Name changes

-Legal Issues
+Marriage and arrest

 On November 16, 2010, Ochocinco proposed to Basketball Wives star Evelyn Lozada, whom he had been dating since earlier in the year.

 Johnson and Lozada married on July 4, 2012.
 The day before the wedding, a fan reached out to Johnson on Twitter for prayers after losing her husband the previous month.
 Johnson, in return, invited her on an all-expenses-paid trip to the wedding.

 On August 11, 2012, Johnson was arrested on a charge of domestic battery according to the Davie, Florida police.
 Johnson allegedly headbutted Lozada following an argument.
 Johnson was released the following afternoon on $2,500 bond.
 Later that day, he was released by the Miami Dolphins.

-On August 14, 2012, Lozada filed for divorce claiming that her marriage was "irretrievably broken."
+Three days later, Lozada filed for divorce claiming that her marriage was "irretrievably broken."
 The divorce was finalized on September 19, 2012.
 On September 21, 2012, Johnson entered a plea of no contest to misdemeanor domestic battery, avoiding jail time in an agreement with prosecutors and Lozada.
 Johnson received a year of probation.

-On May 7, 2013, a warrant was issued for Johnson's arrest for allegedly violating the terms of his probation.
+A warrant was issued for Johnson's arrest for allegedly violating the terms of his probation on May 7, 2013.
 According to the Broward County Sheriff's Office, Johnson failed to meet with probation specialists on February 15 and March 15 and failed to show proof of enrollment and completion of a batterers intervention program.
 On May 20, Johnson turned himself in and was released later in the day after posting a $1,000 bond.
 On June 10, 2013, Johnson was sentenced to thirty days in jail for violating his probation.
 Although a plea deal that called for no jail time was reached, Judge Kathleen McHugh rejected it after Johnson playfully slapped his male attorney on the buttocks in court.
-The judge said that Johnson was not taking things seriously enough, even after he apologized.
+Despite Johnson having apologized, the judge said that Johnson was not taking things seriously enough.
 In addition to the jail sentence, his probation was extended for three months through December and he was required to perform 25 hours of community service and to undergo two counseling sessions per week.
-On June 17, Johnson was released from jail after apologizing to the court.
+Johnson was released from jail after apologizing to the court on June 17.